zeddee/shootbird/content/what-is-shootbird.md

 But in a world where precision tends to mean "algorithmic" and "machine-like", if not "machinic", perhaps it's worth exploring things that are off-centre, off-target, at the edge of vision (in the periphery), and sometimes, out of sight.

-"Shooting birds" — and what we're trying to do here at [Shoot Bird](/what-is-shoot-bird) — is therefore an exercise in exploring the periphery in hope that sometimes, what can seem like bad aim in the service of finding a meatier target than if you were on target.
+"Shooting birds" — and what we're trying to do here at [ShootBird](/what-is-shootbird) — is therefore an exercise in exploring the periphery in hope that sometimes, what can seem like bad aim in the service of finding a meatier target than if you were on target.

 *~*